Christopher, USA Stralang İnstitute

 Stralang Institute | An Approved TCF ANF Exam Centre in Strasbourg

 Please note: The number of candidates for each E-TCF ANF session is limited to 15.
 The maximum limit has been reached for the sessions taking place in 2018.
-Please register for the next session taking place on 28 September 2018.
+Please register for the next session taking place on January 4th, 2019.

 The TCF ANF is a two-day examination at Stralang Institute; the first part (oral comprehension) will take place on March 8th, 2019 at 06.30 pm and the second part (oral expression) will take place either on Monday 11th or Tuesday 12th March 2019 from 2.00 to 4.00 pm.